Nebraska Spousal Support Calculator

 Can maintenance be modified or terminated in Nebraska?

-• Modification: For material and substantial change in circumstances
+• Modification: Available for material and substantial change in circumstances

 Are maintenance payments taxable in Nebraska?